New Media

 We also used a programme called Garage Band, which allowed us to play musical instuments through the computer keyboard keys, such as the piano and keyboard, and then put these in to our recordings as well.
 We used headphones to listen to these back, and spent the session really creating a sound track that was personal to us and that would go well with our collages.
 Throuhout the session we also uploaded the images which we had brought with us on to the computer, ready to add to our Photoshop files and personalise our collages with next week.

 "We think this is a great opportunity because we get to use all the different programs that we would not use outside.
 We have used programs that we have never knew about so we are grateful that we took this opportunity."
-Sammie Jo Murphy and Joseph Usher
+Sammie and Joseph

 Week 10